line/ts-remove-unused/README.md

 ## Quick Start

-1. 🔍 Check your `tsconfig.json` – Make sure `include` and `exclude` is configured thoroughly so that we can correctly detect what's "unused" in your project.
+1. **🔍 Check your `tsconfig.json`** – Make sure `include` and `exclude` are configured thoroughly so that tsr can correctly detect unused code.

-2. 🔍 Check your entrypoint files – What's the file that is the starting point for your code?
-Without this information, all files will be recognized as unnecessary.
+2. **🔍 Check your entrypoint files** – Without entrypoint files, all files are unnecessary.
 Usually it is some file like `src/main.ts` or maybe a group of files like `src/pages/*`.

-3. 🚀 Execute – Pass a regex (or multiple regex patterns) that match the entrypoints.
+3. **🚀 Execute** – Pass regex patterns that match the entrypoints.
 Use `--write` to change the files in place.

 ```bash
 npx tsr 'src/main\.ts$'